yihshe/yihshe.github.io/_pages/about.md

 News
 ------
+[02/2025] Our SPREAD (Synthetic Photorealistic Arboreal Dateset) paper has been accepted by Ecological Informatics.

-[01/2025] I have completed the EnterpriseTECH training at Cambridge Judge Buisness School!
+[01/2025] I have completed the EnterpriseTECH programme at Cambridge Judge Buisness School!

 PhD Research Focus
 ------